Our Mathematical Universe: Summary

 Tegmark, whose background and scientific research have been in the fields of theoretical astrophysics and cosmology, mixes autobiography and humor into his analysis of the universe.
-The book begins with an account of a bicycle accident in Stockholm in which Tegmark was killed—in some theoretical parallel universes, though not in our own.
+The book begins with an account of a bicycle accident in Stockholm in which Tegmark was killed — in some theoretical parallel universes, though not in our own.

 The rest of the book is divided into three parts.
-Part one, "Zooming Out," deals with locating ourselves in the cosmos and/or multiverse.
-Part two, "Zooming In," looks for added perspective from quantum mechanics and particle physics.
-Part three, "Stepping Back," interweaves a scientific viewpoint with Tegmark's speculative ideas about the mathematical nature of reality.
+Part one, "Zooming Out", deals with locating ourselves in the cosmos and/or multiverse.
+Part two, "Zooming In", looks for added perspective from quantum mechanics and particle physics.
+Part three, "Stepping Back", interweaves a scientific viewpoint with Tegmark's speculative ideas about the mathematical nature of reality.
 By the end of the book, Tegmark has hypothesized four different levels of multiverse.
+Tegmark also extensively discusses Hugh Everett III's many-worlds interpretation, in addition to the universal wave function and other ideas proposed by Everett.

 According to Andrew Liddle, reviewing the book for Nature:The culmination that Tegmark seeks to lead us to is the "Level IV multiverse".
 This level contends that the Universe is not just well described by mathematics, but, in fact, is mathematics.
 All possible mathematical structures have a physical existence, and collectively, give a multiverse that subsumes all others.
 Here, Tegmark is taking us well beyond accepted viewpoints, advocating his personal vision for explaining the Universe.